solectrus/configurator/test/snapshots/services/ReadmeGenerator/de/cloud-senec4-traefik.md

 ## Setup your domain

 You have chosen the domain `solectrus.my-website.de`.
-Ensure that this domain points to the IP address you got from Hetzner. this requires a DNS entry.
-Add an `A` record with this IP address to your DNS configuration at your domain registrar.
+Ensure that this domain points to the IP address you got from Hetzner, which requires a DNS entry.
+Go to your domain registrar and add an `A` record with the IP address you got from Hetzner.
 Please note that it can take a while until the DNS changes are propagated.

 To check whether this step was successful, use tools such as `dig` or `ping` to check that the name resolution works.
 Example: